Iraqi Kurdistan Tour

 - Overnight in Erbil.

-- We drive a further 3 hours to the second major city of Iraqi Kurdistan – Sulaymaniyah.
-We will be stopping along the way for snacks and drinks.
+- We hit the road early and drive to the second major city of Iraqi Kurdistan – Sulaymaniyah.

 - We drive one hour to Halabja.
 This was the scene of a chemical attack on the Kurdish people, perpetrated by the Baathist regime towards the end of the Iran/Iraq war.
 Here we’ll tour the memorial and mass grave sites.